softwaresaved/automated_testing/README.md

 If our chosen language has a library for comparing files, then we should use that instead.

-We now have a simple regression test.

 ### Add more tests

+We now have a regression test.

-Ideally, we'd want to add some, a lot, more tests, for example, to test `count_frequency` with a minimum string length.
+Ideally, we'd want to add some, a lot, more tests, for example, to test `count_frequency` with a minimum token length.

 ```
 def test_minimum_token_length():